-Permits must be obtained from the Permit Authority by promoters for all registerable activities as referred to in the Code of Practice for Permits, the Statutory Guidance for Permits (March 2008), the Additional Advice Note for developing and operating future permit schemes (January 2013), and any additional or replacement codes of practice or statutory guidance issued by the DfT, that are to be undertaken on streets designated as requiring a permit.
+Permits must be obtained from the Permit Authority by promoters for all registerable activities as referred to in the Statutory Guidance for Highway Authority Permit Schemes (October 2015) and the HAUC (England) Guidance Operation of Permit Schemes (February 2017), and any additional or replacement codes of practice or statutory guidance issued by the DfT, that are to be undertaken on streets designated as requiring a permit.

 Except for immediate activities, promoters must obtain a permit before starting their activities.
-In the case of immediate activities, promoters can commence work before applying for a permit provided that they apply to the Permit Authority for a permit within 2 hours of commencing, comply with standard conditions and statutory requirements for immediate works from the outset, and comply with any further conditions agreed with the Permit Authority as part of the permit subsequently granted.
+In the case of immediate activities, promoters can commence work before applying for a permit provided that they apply to the Permit Authority for a permit within 2 hours of commencing, comply with conditions and statutory requirements for immediate works from the outset, and comply with any further conditions agreed with the Permit Authority as part of the permit subsequently granted.

-The Yorkshire Common Permit Scheme does not apply to anyone who is not entitled by virtue of a statutory right to carry out street works or works for road purposes who seek to carry out such work.
+The Kirklees Council Permit Scheme does not apply to anyone who is not entitled by virtue of a statutory right to carry out street works or works for road purposes who seek to carry out such work.
 Such a person will require a Street Works Licence under S50 of NRSWA.